matayay/auto-swiper/README.md

 # auto-swiper

-Auto swiper for dating apps.
-Built using Python.
+Auto swiper for dating apps including both Tinder and Bumble.
+Built using Python, Selenium, and Webdriver.